-In this article, we will provide a quick review of cap rates and interest rates and we will explore the relationship between the two.
-By the end, readers will have a better understanding of how movements in these metrics impact commercial real estate investment performance.
+In this article, we will provide an overview of cap rates and interest rates and explore the relationship between them.
+By the end, readers will have a better understanding of how movements in these two metrics impact commercial real estate investment performance.

 At First National Realty Partners, we carefully study all available data on both cap rates and interest rates and incorporate this information into our investment decision making process.
 To learn more about our current investment opportunities, click here.